fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 ## Introduction

-In the previous part of the chat app series we implemented password based authentication with a login and a register page.
+In the previous part of the chat app series, we've implemented password based authentication with a login and a register page.
 In this part we will extend the project, so you can send and receive messages from other users.